 We just need to show that these stitched together walks fit the description of the statement of this proposition.
-We start by showing that $(X_i)$ is a root-biased nonbacktracking walk.
-From the description of $(\overline{X}^{(j)}_0)_{i\geq 0}$ as a randomly stopped nonbacktracking walk given in \thref{lem:Td.restriction}, we can describe $(X_i)$ as follows.
-Starting at $v_0$, it moves as a uniform nonbacktracking random walk.
+We start by showing that $(X_{i})$ is a root-biased nonbacktracking walk.
+From the description of $(\overline{X}^{(j)}_{0})_{i\geq 0}$ as a randomly stopped nonbacktracking walk given in Lemma~$\ref{lem:Td.restriction}$, we can describe $(X_{i})$ as follows.
+Starting at $v_{0}$, it moves as a uniform nonbacktracking random walk.
 If it arrives at the root from a nonroot vertex, it is stopped with probability $1/d$.
 If this occurs, it is reset; it forgets its previous step and moves to a uniform child of the root.
-It might be stopped repeatedly before it manages to make this move---that is, the underlying walks $(\overline{X}^{(j)}_i)$ may include several with $H_j=0$---but nonetheless the next step of $(X_i)$ after being reset in this way is to a uniform child of the root.
+It might be stopped repeatedly before it manages to make this move---that is, the underlying walks $(\overline{X}^{(j)}_{i})$ may include several with $H_{j}=0$---but nonetheless the next step of $(X_{i})$ after being reset in this way is to a uniform child of the root.

-From this description, it is clear that $X_1$ is uniform on the neighbors of $v_0$, and that conditional on $(X_0,\ldots,X_i)$ for $i\geq 1$, the distribution of $X_{i+1}$ is uniform on the neighbors of $X_i$ except for $X_{i-1}$ whenever $X_i\neq\emptyset$.
-The only question is as to the distribution of $X_{i+1}$ when $X_i=\emptyset$.
+From this description, it is clear that $X_{1}$ is uniform on the neighbors of $v_{0}$, and that conditional on $(X_{0},\ldots ,X_{i})$ for $i\geq 1$, the distribution of $X_{i+1}$ is uniform on the neighbors of $X_{i}$ except for $X_{i-1}$ whenever $X_{i}\neq \emptyset $.
+The only question is as to the distribution of $X_{i+1}$ when $X_{i}=\emptyset $.
 From our description, in this case, with probability $(d-1)/d$ the distribution of $X_{i+1}$ is uniform on the children of the root except for $X_{i-1}$, and with probability $1/d$ is uniform over all children of the root.
 This mixture matches our definition of a root-biased random walk.

-The proof that $(Y_i)$ is simple random walk is similar but simpler.
-From \thref{lem:Td.restriction}, the walk $(Y_i)$ is the concatenation of a sequence of independent randomly stopped simple random walks, which is a simple random walk.
+The proof that $(Y_{i})$ is simple random walk is similar but simpler.
+From Lemma~$\ref{lem:Td.restriction}$, the walk $(Y_{i})$ is the concatenation of a sequence of independent randomly stopped simple random walks, which is a simple random walk.